hackclub/hackclub/workshops/login_auth/README.md

 ![API keys](https://cloud-nsps2klza.vercel.app/9.png)

-Now you have successfully integrated the FIREBASE project to your webpage.

 After that you need to add existing users so that they can login and for that you need to enable **Email/Password** authentication in your project's Authentication section, for that you need to click on tab `Authentication` on the top left `Develop` section.